I want to own a dairy-free ice cream shop!

 "If you're looking to open a vegan ice cream shop, Valerie and Amelia's immersive course will give you an in-depth look at the logistics of opening and running a specialty vegan business.
 Their willingness to share their experience, passion and expertise was invaluable and will help you see if you've got what it takes."

 "It was a heck of a lot of fun."

 About the instructors:

 Valerie and Amelia opened Sweet Ritual in December 2011.
 They started with Amelia's vegan soft serve recipe, and as demand grew developed their own hard-pack recipe.
 In 2014, they attended Ice Cream University's 2 day non-dairy course with Malcolm Stogo, the "godfather of ice cream."
 Combining that knowledge, their own recipes, and ongoing experimentation and resources from the best ice cream makers around the world, they have developed some of the highest-quality and most original non-dairy ice creams in the world.
-Sweet Ritual has been open over six years and grew from just over $100,000 in sales in their first year to $700,000+ in 2017.
+Sweet Ritual has been open over six years and grew from just over $100,000 in sales in their first year to $780,000+ in 2018.
 In the Fall of 2017 they participated in the FASTForward entrepreneurial incubator through the The City of Austin's Small Business Program and UT's IC2 institute.
 They have become leaders in the local business community, founding and supporting groups of businesses focused on vegan food, responsible entrepreneurship, and local marketing.
-Valerie Ward has a BA in American Studies from UT Austin and has worked as a manger for several successful small businesses in Austin.
-Amelia Raley has a BA in Creative Writing from the University of Arkansas, an MFA in Photography from The University of Oregon, and an M Ed from Texas State University.
+Valerie has a BA in American Studies from UT Austin and has worked as a manager for several successful small businesses in Austin.
+Amelia has a BA in Creative Writing from the University of Arkansas, an MFA in Photography from The University of Oregon, and an M Ed from Texas State University.